 - Never walk between a hippo and water.
 It may panic and charge because its safety route to the water is blocked.

 - While camping, store food carefully to avoid attracting wildlife.

-Begin by looking at the visa requirements for travelling to Uganda.
+Begin by looking at the visa requirements for traveling to Uganda.

 By Road from Kampala

-- 6 hours drive from Kampala through Mbarara, Bushenyi is 420 kilometres.
+- 6 hours drive from Kampala through Mbarara, Bushenyi is 420 kilometers.

-- 6 hours drive from Kampala through Fort Portal to Kasese is 410 kilometres.
+- 6 hours drive from Kampala through Fort Portal to Kasese is 410 kilometers.

-Nkuringo Safaris organises small group tours and private tailor-made safaris to Queen Elizabeth National Park.
+Nkuringo Safaris organizes small group tours and private tailor-made safaris to Queen Elizabeth National Park.
 Our track record for great safaris since 2007 has given us an edge in crafting unforgettable journeys.
-Tailor-make every trip to suite our guest’s style of travel.
+Tailor-make every trip to suit our guest’s style of travel.
 Talk to one of us to help you plan your savannah journey to QENP.